Rickey Henderson: New York Mets (1999–2000)

-A year later, Henderson signed as a free agent with the New York Mets.
-In 1999, he batted .315 with 37 steals and was seventh in the NL in on-base percentage.
+In 1999, he was seventh in the NL in on-base percentage.
 Henderson was voted the 1999 National League comeback player of the year by The Sporting News.
 He wore number 24, which—although not officially retired—had not been regularly worn by a Mets player since Willie Mays' retirement in 1973.
 Nonetheless, Henderson and the Mets were an uneasy fit.
-Following the Mets' loss in the 1999 NLCS, the New York press made much of a card game between Henderson and Bobby Bonilla.
+After the Mets' loss in the 1999 NLCS, the New York press made much of a card game between Henderson and Bobby Bonilla.
 Both players had been substituted out of the lineup, and they reportedly left the dugout before the playoff game had concluded.

+Henderson sought a raise on his $1.9 million salary for the 2000 season, but the Mets refused to renegotiate.
+He also feuded with manager Bobby Valentine and complained about traveling to Tokyo for the 2000 season opening series against the Chicago Cubs.
+Worse, he put in minimal effort, effectively tanking, and forcing his release.
+Henderson batted .219 with no home runs and two RBIs.
+The Mets offered him to every team in the league, with no takers.
+The team then put him on waivers and granted him his release in May, which Mets' general manager Steve Phillips called "addition by subtraction".

 Seattle Mariners (2000)

-In May 2000, Henderson was released by the Mets, and he signed as a free agent with the Seattle Mariners.
-In only his second game as a Mariner, on May 20, Henderson hit a leadoff home run, thus becoming the third player to hit a home run in four different decades (Ted Williams and Willie McCovey were the others, and Omar Vizquel became the fourth in 2010).
-Despite the late start, Henderson finished fourth in the AL in stolen bases (31).
+After his release from the Mets, Henderson signed as a free agent with the Seattle Mariners.
+In his second game as a Mariner, on May 20, Henderson hit a leadoff home run, thus becoming the third player to hit a home run in four different decades (Ted Williams and Willie McCovey were the others).
+Despite starting the season in the National League, Henderson finished fourth in the AL in stolen bases (31).

-Second stint with the San Diego Padres (2001)
+Second stint with San Diego Padres (2001)

 A free agent in March 2001, Henderson returned to the Padres.
 During the 2001 season, he broke three major league career records and reached an additional major career milestone.
 He broke Babe Ruth's record of 2,062 career walks, Ty Cobb's record of 2,245 career runs, and Zack Wheat's record of 2,328 career games in left field, and on the final day of the season (October 7) collected his 3,000th career hit, a leadoff double off Rockies pitcher John Thomson in San Diego.
 That final game was also Tony Gwynn's last major league game, and Henderson had originally wanted to sit out so as not to detract from the occasion, but Gwynn insisted that Henderson play.
-After scoring the game's first run, Henderson was removed from the lineup.

-At the age of 42, in his last substantial major league season, Henderson finished the year with 25 stolen bases, ninth in the NL; it also marked his 23rd consecutive season with more than 20 steals.
-Of the ten top base stealers who were still active as of 2002, the other nine each stole fewer bases in 2002 than the 42-year-old Henderson.